UnitTestBot/UTBotJava/docs/TaintAnalysis.md

       marks: [ sensitive-data, sql-injection ]
 ```

-### Sinks
+#### Sinks

-- The `check` field specifies which objects will be checked for `marks`.
+The `check` field specifies the objects that will be checked for `marks`.

-- When one of the `marks` is found in one of the objects from the `check`, the analysis will report the problem found.
+When one of the `marks` is found in one of the objects from the `check`, the analysis will report the problem found.

 **Example:**